Chapter 2

 Anonymity vs Privacy

 Anonymity is totally different from privacy, but privacy is required to achieve anonymity.
-Anonymity is when Daredevil goes out at night to fight the Russians working for Wilson Fisk.
-They don't know that Daredevil is Matt Murdock, but they know what he does.
+Anonymity is when Daredevil goes out at night to fight the Russians working for Wilson Fisk—they don't know that Daredevil is Matt Murdock, but they know what he does.
 Matt Murdock has untied his personal identity, which is a blind attorney, from his vigilante identity, which is this badass dude in a black and red suit fighting crime in Hell's Kitchen.
-Matt Murdock is anonymous when he's Daredevil, and the Wilson Fisk and every other criminal he has fought are the attackers who would love to unveil his identity and find out who's behind this mask.
+Matt Murdock is anonymous when he's Daredevil, and Wilson Fisk and every other criminal he has fought are the attackers who would love to unveil his identity and find out who's behind the mask.

 The same thing applies in the online world, but here the tools are different.
 The masks are digital tools using encryption and onion routing, but the concept is the same.
 If you're some kind of vigilante like Matt Murdock, you probably need to protect and separate your real identity from your vigilante identity.